VAR is a Luton fan – Forest hit out at PGMOL after ‘poor decisions’ at Everton

 It is not the first time Forest have been incensed with refereeing decisions, and as a result they appointed former official Mark Clattenburg as a consultant analyst to fight their corner.

+“Certainly, I would not have risked this situation if I were the head of the referees and all of this could have been avoided had the PGMOL simply made smarter appointments.

+“Referees do not make mistakes deliberately but this was mind-boggling to watch.
+Why Attwell did not send Taylor to his screen, only he will know.”

-The PA news agency understands the Football Association is aware of the post and is investigating, and has contacted the PGMOL for comment.
+The PA news agency understands the Football Association is aware of the post and is investigating.
+PA has also contacted the PGMOL for comment.

 Amid the furore, Everton moved five points clear of the relegation zone after goals in either half for Idrissa Gueye and Dwight McNeil.